 Uninstall Xcode’s Unix Development Toolkit

-Sometimes deleting the components left by a uninstalled software is required so that if in case we install the program again in future that can run smoothly.
-With the below mentioned command, you can remove the command line side of things in a minute.
+Sometimes deleting the components left by an uninstalled software is required so that if in case we install the program again in future that can run smoothly.
+With the below-mentioned command, you can remove the command line side of things in a minute.
 If you only want to remove the command line side of things, you can do that with this command:

 sudo /Developer/Library/uninstall-devtools --mode=unixdev